rillonline/writing/kearsarge/kearsarge.md

 with Kearsarge and Sam Mudd.
 I came to Mark Antony to make money and to save it.
 The pay is good.
 The opportunity to spend it here is almost nil.
 I figured I could go back to the Solar League and have a decent living on a backwater planet.
-It seems a very good deal.
+It seemed to be a very good deal.
 I don't even have to know much about mining.
 I just have to make good deals on selling the ore.
 I was doing OK with that."